ariedel-cern/GridUtilityScripts/README.md

 Main steering macro.
 Calls all other macros to run the analysis.

 ### CreateAlienHandler.C
-Configure jdl files so we do not have to do it manually.
+Configure .jdl and other related files so we do not have to do it manually.

 ### AddTask.C
 Configure task by editing this macro.